 The area's unique pastoral and mountainous landscape, its storied history as a Revolutionary War hub, and the region's endless opportunity for outdoor recreation all combine to make it a little piece of paradise.
 It's an extraordinary place to call home.

 Breweries, local food, distilleries, restaurants, and community dinners - the Champlain Valley is the breadbasket of the Adirondacks.
-Three new cuisine trails coming in 2018 highlight the area’s abundance of dining and beverage options.
 Local farms and farm stores are around every corner and the region’s restaurants and breweries take full advantage of fresh seasonal offerings.

 Hiking, boating, biking, fishing, paddling, swimming, skiing, snowmobiling, horseback riding, hunting, and bird watching are all out your front door in the Champlain Valley.
 Explore Lake Champlain’s 80 islands and 490 square miles of water.
 If playing on land is your thing, New York’s Adirondack region offers over 3.1 million acres of public land for a diversity of recreation options.

 This region is nestled tightly between America’s 13th largest lake and the Adirondack Mountains.
 Morning sunrises over Lake Champlain and Vermont’s Green Mountains will motivate you to start your day early and explore all the region has to offer.
 The pastoral landscape of the valley is back-dropped by the Adirondack High Peaks to the west and rolling hills dominate in every direction.